Call for a Free Quote 01733 973 038

 You have a number of options when it comes to buying an annuity, and some of them may influence the annuity rate and income you are offered.

-For example, one option is to take an increasing annuity.
-This is where the payments you receive increase each year, unlike a standard annuity that pays the same level of income each year, as long as you live.
+For example, one option is to take an increasing annuity where the payments you receive increase each year, linked to inflation or at a fixed rate.
+Your income will be lower initially, but it will increase each year.

-Another option is a guarantee period.
-This is another form of death benefit, which provides a guaranteed income to a beneficiary should you pass away within a set period after setting up your annuity.
-This will also reduce the annuity rate and size of income payment, in return for the potential value of the guarantee period.
+Another option is to choose death benefits with your annuity to provide a lump sum or income for a spouse or other beneficiary should you pass away.
+This will also reduce the annuity rate and size of income payment, in return for the potential value of the death benefits.

 Retirement Line may be able to secure preferential annuity rates for you.
 This is thanks to our position as the UK’s number one annuity broker* and our close relationships with the UK’s leading annuity providers.